kbase/staging_service/README.md

 }
 ```

-## Parse import specifications
+## Parse bulk specifications

-This endpoint parses one or more import specification files in the staging area into a data
+This endpoint parses one or more bulk specification files in the staging area into a data
-structure (close to) ready for insertion into the Narrative bulk import cell.
+structure (close to) ready for insertion into the Narrative bulk import or analysis cell.

 It can parse `.tsv`, `.csv`, and Excel (`.xls` and `.xlsx`) files.
 Templates for the currently
 supported data types are available in the [templates](./import_specifications/templates)